-Favourite features of Valo Intranet are the menu options which Multiplex wanted to be quite jazzy.
+Favorite feature of Valo Intranet is the menu options which Multiplex wanted to be quite jazzy.
 This feature works well across the entire company and can be configured to suit each of the region’s needs.

 It was quite flexible for us to customize Valo the way we wanted it.
 We could accommodate a lot of menu options within each of the sub-menus.
 For example, the top menu gives five or six items but when you expand each one it’s got a much bigger menu.
 That’s quite flexible and easy to accommodate more pages to access information quickly.

 The project team is starting to use more analytics to see which content is most read.
 By locating the most used links the team is able to make this content more prominent.
 They are also using the same analytics to decide if they want to shuffle the menus.

 One of the advantages with the multiple intranets is that the team can see which implementations they like from the Australian platform and try out these ideas with the European intranet.
 These include ways that the Australian platform structures navigation.

 The news carousel has been particularly popular within the communications department.
 It allows the team to share relevant news and corporate business communications across the company.
 Being able to add an image is an additional element that draws users in.